Compare Car Insurance Ireland

 - Drivers living in a high risk area.

-And finally comprehensive, this is the widest level of insurance available.
+And finally fully comprehensive, this is the widest level of car insurance available.
 Fully comprehensive cover may be worth your while if your car is valued at €2k or more.
 Comprehensive car insurance will vary depending on the insurance company but most will offer the following benefits:

 - Breakdown assistance.